Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Synthesis, Limitations, and Future Work

-Looking ahead, closing the performance gap between RL and MPC requires targeted research into these limitations.
-Future work could optimizing cost parameters offline with a non-quadratic reward function (Section~\ref{sec:conflicting}).
-Operationally, RL's reliability must be enhanced through robust mechanisms to validate action implementation before using data for online learning (Section~\ref{sub:challenges_adaptive}).
-Moreover, RL's capacity to handle real-world constraints must be improved by better managing discrepancies between the policy's state representation and the physical actuation interface (Sections~\ref{sec:choice} and \ref{ref:temperature}), potentially by explicitly modeling the intermediate thermostat control layer.
-Advancing these techniques to translate complex objectives into tractable learning problems is key to enabling RL agents to deliver both significant energy savings and nuanced comfort with minimal engineering effort.
+Looking ahead, the deployment also empirically confirmed several other practical challenges for these controllers.
+Future work could optimize cost parameters offline with a non-quadratic reward function (Section~\ref{sec:conflicting}).
+Field experiments with adaptive controllers should remove datapoints from online learning batches when chosen actions and implemented actions do not match (Section~\ref{sub:challenges_adaptive}).
+Capacity of the controllers to handle real-world constraints could be improved by better managing discrepancies between the policy's state representation and the physical actuation interface (Sections~\ref{sec:choice} and \ref{ref:temperature}), potentially by modeling the intermediate thermostat control layer.
+Advancing these techniques to translate complex objectives into tractable learning problems is key to enabling supervisory controllers to deliver both significant energy savings and reliable comfort with minimal engineering effort.
+This study was also limited to a single testbed.
+Future work could conduct similar experiments with other equipment configurations, or in other building types or climate zones.